wp-plugins/menu-manager/readme.txt

 Visit the <a href="http://www.feelinc.me/plugin/menu-manager-wordpress-plugin/" target="_blank">plugin post</a> for detail installation.

 == Changelog ==

+= 1.0.4 =
+* fix in some usage the superfish did not loaded

 = 1.0.3 =
 * change the dropdown using superfish, please read again the documentation for placing the menu manager plugin html tag